adamhirzalla/tinyapp/README.md

 - Shorten any long URL into a 6-char TinyURL to be shared with others
 - View and manage all your URLs through your account's dashboard, from 'My URLs' page
 - Easily Add/Edit/Delete any of your TinyURLs
-- Hashed passwords and Encrypted Cookies to ensure safety of sesitive information
+- Hashed passwords and Encrypted Cookies to ensure safety of sensitive information
 - Track the number of clicks/visits your TinyURL receives (NEW!)
 - See stats of all visitors by viewing the time and date they viewed your TinyURL (NEW!)
-- Track the number of UNIQUE visitors on your TinyURL (In-progress!)
+- Track the number of UNIQUE visitors on your TinyURL (NEW!)

 ## Final Product